UuqV/kathryn-lovell-tech/content/blog/2017-09-23-audio-frequency-and-amplitude-maps-in-r-vs-the-web-audio-api/index.md

 ![StatusBar](images/statusbar.jpg)

 I'm going to zoom in to the middle of the song, where most of the action is here.
-Now we can start to see of individual instruments in our techno track.
+Now we can start to see evidence of individual instruments in our techno track.

 ![Zoom.png](images/zoom.png)